In Uzbekistan, a Chevy on every corner

 Daewoo Motor Co split from its parent, Daewoo Group, in 2001 and later became part of General Motors.
 In its current incarnation, GM Uzbekistan is owned 25 percent by GM and 75 percent by state company UzAvtosanoat.

-“We appreciate the great support of the Uzbek government, which clearly recognizes the fundamental role car manufacturing can make to a nation’s economy,” a GM spokesman wrote in an emailed reply to questions.
+“We appreciate the great support of the Uzbek government, which clearly recognises the fundamental role car manufacturing can make to a nation’s economy,” a GM spokesman wrote in an emailed reply to questions.

 GM sold 121,584 vehicles in Uzbekistan last year, making the country the eighth-largest market for its Chevrolet brand.
 The joint venture produced more than 225,000 cars last year and will raise output to 250,000 units this year.